Spray painting: Airless spray guns

 Most coatings can be sprayed with very little thinner added, thereby reducing drying time and decreasing the release of solvent into the environment.

 Care must be used when operating, as airless spray guns can cause serious injury, such as injection injuries, due to the paint ejecting from the nozzle at high pressure.

 Airless pumps can be powered by different types of motor: electric, compressed air (pneumatic), or hydraulic.
 Most have a paint pump (also called a lower) that is a double-acting piston, in which the piston pumps the paint in both the down and the upstroke.
 Some airless pumps have a diaphragm instead of a piston, but both types have inlet and outlet valves.

 Most electric-powered airless pumps have an electric motor connected through a gear train to the paint piston pump.
 The pressure is achieved by stopping and starting the motor via a pressure sensor (also called a transducer); in more advanced units, this is done by digital control in which the speed of the motor varies with the demand and the difference from the pressure set-point, resulting in very good pressure control.
 Some direct drive piston pumps are driven by a gasoline engine with pressure control via an electric clutch.
 In electric diaphragm pumps, the motor drives a hydraulic piston pump that transmits the oil displaced by the piston, to move the diaphragm.
+Very small hand-held devices drive the piston for the pump by an electromagnetic coil at line frequency (50 or 60 Hz).
+The piston is only single acting and the action creates a lot of noise, requiring hearing protection.

 Hydraulic and air-powered airless pumps have linear motors that require a hydraulic pump or an air compressor, which can be electric or gasoline-powered, although an air compressor is usually diesel-powered for mobile use or electric for fixed installations.
 Some airless units have the hydraulic pump and its motor, built onto the same chassis as the paint pump.

 Hydraulic or air-powered airless provide a more uniform pressure control since the paint piston moves at a constant speed except when it changes direction.
 In most direct drive piston pumps, the piston is crankshaft driven in which the piston will be constantly changing speed.
 The linear motors of hydraulic or compressed air drive pumps are more efficient in converting engine power to material power than crankshaft-driven units.

 All types of paint can be painted using an airless method.